HumanAssisted/JACS/docs/jacsbook/src/README.md

 # JSON is all you need! **

-As a developer, this is a good place to start, or review the code at [JACS on github](https://github.com/HumanAssisted/JACS)
+As a developer, this is a good place to start, or review the code at [JACS on github](https://github.com/HumanAssisted/JACS), or watch our tutorials on [YouTube](https://www.youtube.com/@HAI_AI)

 JACS docs are in a format already widely adopted and enjoyed: JSON.
 However, JACS can sign any type of document that can be checksummed, and any JSON document can be an embedded JACS document.
 The documents with signatures are always JSON.
 Therefore, they are independent of network protocols or database formats and can be shared and stand-alone.